top of page

 For this cause left I thee in Crete, that thou shouldest set in order the things that are wanting, and ordain elders in every city, as I had appointed thee: If any be blameless, the husband of one wife, having faithful children not accused of riot or unruly.
 For a bishop must be blameless, as the steward of God; not selfwilled, not soon angry, not given to wine, no striker, not given to filthy lucre; But a lover of hospitality, a lover of good men, sober, just, holy, temperate; Holding fast the faithful word as he hath been taught, that he may be able by sound doctrine both to exhort and to convince the gainsayers (Tit.
 1:5-9).

-(a) immaculate character
+(a) possess an impeccable character

-(b) a good reputation
+(b) have a good reputation

-(c) an exemplary family
+(c) lead an exemplary family

-(d) a capable teacher of the Word
+(d) be a capable teacher of the Word

-(e) and a servant of all
+(e) be a servant to all

 Hebrews 13:17 & Obedience to Church Authority

-Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you (Hebrews 13:17).
+Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you (Heb 13:17).

-To properly understand the above passage, we must go back to the beginning of the chapter, namely verse 7.
-Notice: Remember those leading you, who have spoken unto you the word of God: consider the outcome of their behavior and imitate their faith (Heb.
-13:7).
-By reading verse 7 it's easy to see what kind of leaders we should submit to and how.
-First, we must consider their overall character and lifestyle.
-If their character and way of life is exemplary then we can certainly allow them to advise and instruct us.
-If not, then their authority is illegitimate.
-It's that simple.
+To properly understand the above passage, we must return to the beginning of the chapter, specifically verse 7, which states: “Remember those leading you, who have spoken unto you the word of God; consider the outcome of their behavior and imitate their faith” (Heb 13:7).
+By examining this verse, we can perceive exactly what kind of leaders we should submit to and how to do so.
+First, we are required to evaluate their overall character and lifestyle.
+If their character and way of life are exemplary then we can confidently allow them to advise and instruct us.
+If not, their authority is illegitimate—it's that simple.

 Another important point to recognize is that biblical authority is never compulsory.
 In 1 Peter 5, elders are expressly warned not to "lord it over" God's people.
-Notice: The elders which are among you I exhort, who am also an elder...Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God's heritage, but being ensamples to the flock. ...Likewise, ye younger, submit yourselves unto the elder.
-Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble (1 Pet 5:1-5).
+The text reads: “The elders which are among you I exhort, who am also an elder...
+Feed the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; neither as being lords over God's heritage, but being examples to the flock...
+Likewise, ye younger, submit yourselves unto the elder.
+Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble” (1 Pet 5:1-5).

 Church Oversight by a Plurality of Elders (Shared Authority)

-Is any sick among you? let him call for the elders (plural) of the church (singular); and let them pray over him, anointing him with oil in the name of the Lord: And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him (James 5:14).
+Is any sick among you? let him call for the elders (plural) of the church (singular); and let them pray over him, anointing him with oil in the name of the Lord: And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him (Jas 5:14).

 Age Requirement for Elders